-This vegan summer fruit galette is made for end of summer produce and filled with nectarines, apricots, and peaches.
-Flavoured with cardamom and cinnamon, with an easy vegan coconut oil pastry.
+This vegan summer fruit galette is made for high summer produce and filled with nectarines, apricots, and peaches.
+Flavoured with cardamom and cinnamon, with an easy vegan coconut oil pie crust.

 The best thing about a vegan coconut oil pastry is that it doesn’t need any chilling time – you can make it, roll it, and bake it, all within a few minutes.
 For this recipe I like to make the pastry and let it rest on the counter in beeswax wrap (instead of plastic) while I prepare the filling.

 Using coconut oil gives it a nice flavour without being overwhelming and most people won’t notice that it’s made without butter, promise.
 This type of pastry works well for more savoury recipes like vegan pasties too.

 Tips and Notes